osg-htc/technology/docs/policy/software-support.md

         close the ticket and let the customer know that they can re-open it by responding whenever they're ready to tackle the issue again.

+-   **Review Topology data pull requests:**
+    Review any [Topology PRs](https://github.com/opensciencegrid/topology/pulls) that update anything in the `collaborations`, `projects/`, `topology/`, or `virtual-organizations` directories.

+    !!! warning "New institutions"
+        Approval of new facilities or project institutions require PATh Project Office, i.e. Irene or Janet.

 -   **Re-assign non-software tickets:**
     Tickets that have been mistakenly assigned to the Software group should be re-assigned to the appropriate group.